-A. Reside esidential parking space requirements.
+\ .
+Reside Residential parking space requirements.
 1. Single-family residences (attached or detached).
-1 space for each dwelling g unit; may or may not be in garage or carport.
+1 space for each dwelling unit; may or may not be in garage or carport.
 2. Two-family residences and duplexes.
-1 space for each dwelling g unit; may or may not be in garage or carport. wed to meet this requirement if provided along the age, as allowed in 46.080.E 3.
-Triplexes For Lots or Parcel: For Lots or Parcels less th han 3,000 sf: 1 space in total; For Lots or Parcels greater than or equal to 3,000 sf but less the in total For Lots or Parcels greater than or equal to 5,000 square feet: er than or equal to 3,000 sf but less than 5,000 sf: 2 spaces er than or equal to 5,000 square feet: 3 spaces in total.
-On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E. allocated to specific dwel the other is permitted only when the parking spaces are lling units and the driveway width allows for the interior and the other parked vehicles.
-4. Quadplexes For Lots or Parcels greater than or equal to 3,000 sf but less than 5,000 sf: 2 spaces in total; For Lots or Parcels greater than or equal to 5,000 square feet but less than 7,000 sf spaces in total; and For Lots or Parcels greater than or equal to 7,000 square feet: 4 spaces in total.
-On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E Stacking one car behind the other is permitted only when the parking spatiallocated to specific dwelling units and the driveway width allows for the vehicle to maneuver around the other parked vehicles.
+1 space for each dwelling unit; may or may not be in garage or carport.
+On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E 3.
+Triplexes For Lots or Parcels less than 3,000 sf: 1 space in total; For Lots or Parcels greater than or equal to 3,000 sf but less than 5,000 sf: 2 spaces in total For Lots or Parcels greater than or equal to 5,000 square feet: 3 spaces in total.
+On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E.
+Stacking one car behind the other is permitted only when the parking spaces are allocated to specific dwelling units and the driveway width allows for the interior vehicle to maneuver around the other parked vehicles.
+4. Quadplexes For Lots or Parcels of less than 3,000 sf: 1 space in total; For Lots or Parcels greater than or equal to 3,000 sf but less than 5,000 sf: 2 spaces in total; For Lots or Parcels greater than or equal to 5,000 square feet but less than 7,000 s spaces in total; and For Lots or Parcels greater than or equal to 7,000 square feet: 4 spaces in total.
+On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E Stacking one car behind the other is permitted only when the parking spaces are allocated to specific dwelling units and the driveway width allows for the interior vehicle to maneuver around the other parked vehicles.
 5. Townhouses 1 space per Townhouse dwelling unit On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E Stacking one car behind the other is permitted only when the parking spaces are allocated to specific dwelling units and the driveway width allows for the interior vehicle to maneuver around the other parked vehicles.
 6. Cottage Cluster 1 space per dwelling unit or Cottage in the Cottage Cluster.
 On-street parking is allowed to meet this requirement if provided along the immediate property frontage, as allowed in 46.080.E Stacking one car behind the other is permitted only when the parking spaces are allocated to specific dwelling units and the driveway width allows for the interior vehicle to maneuver around the other parked vehicles.
 7 3.
 Multi-family residences: a.
 500 square feet or less.
 1 space for each unit.
-1